Data Protection Toolkit - Frequently Asked Questions

 The GDPR allows you to refuse a request if it is "manifestly unfounded or excessive".
 The onus is on you to show that it is, and if a request could be complied with if the individual provided further clarification, you should be seeking such clarification.

 Article 15(4) also allows you to refuse the right to supply a copy of the data if doing so would “ adversely affect the rights and freedoms of others”.
 This may apply in the case of the first example.
-Again, it would fall to use as the data controller to be able to demonstrate that this is the case.
+Again, it would fall to you as the data controller to be able to demonstrate that this is the case.

 The UK Data Protection Act 2018 sets out specific exemptions to the right of access: